A Workshop – What is it?

 In education, a workshop is a brief intensive course, a seminar or a series of meetings emphasizing interaction and exchange of information among a (usually small) number of participants – wikipedia

-During the course we will have three workshops where you face problems in object-oriented analysis and design.
+During the course, we will have three workshops where you face problems in object-oriented analysis and design.
 The problems will be divided into grades.
 During the workshop, you will work with the problems and get tutoring on the issues you face.
 You work in a small group and collect your results in your own portfolio.
-During the course, you will conduct a peer review of workshop one and two.
+During the course, you will conduct a peer review of workshops one and two.
 You get to go through at a minimum two other group’s result and also get your result audited.
 If you pass the final exam your final grade is based on your workshops.

 As a side note: As time has progressed and the course has grown in the number of students and study programmes attending, the original intent of having these classic workshops is more or less gone.
 Instead, the workshops are a hybrid form of classical computer science assignments but performed in a group setting with the option of tutoring if wanted/needed.